fbertram/TuringTrader/README.md

 This project implements a trading simulator for stocks and options with the following features:

 * import data in CSV format, either as plain files, or zipped archives
+* calculate indicators, with a growing library of standard indicators
 * simulate stock trades
 * simulate option trades.
 Currently this is limited to cash-settled European-style options
 * export results to Excel, where you can fully customize reports with a few lines of VBA